gorolykmaxim/flutter_event_projections/README.md

 sender.postMessage();
 ```
 the GetUserAndHisLastMessage query will be executed automatically and
-it's result will be published to projection's stream, that be accessed
+it's result will be published to projection's stream, that can be
-like:
+accessed like:
 ```dart
 await for (var userToLatestMessage in projection.stream) {
 // re-render UI for example.